-Depending upon the size of the institution to be evaluated, the enrollment audit will take from 1-2 days to complete.
+Depending upon the enrollment size of the institution to be evaluated, the enrollment audit time period will vary.
 The MCCB has a process to develop an audit schedule that is mutually acceptable to the Agency and its fifteen colleges.
 The process is as follows:

-- ✓ Once an institution has finalized its data upload and has verified its Secondary Verification reports, an email will be sent by MCCB staff to the campus registrars requesting a mutually agreeable audit visit start date, preferably within a week or two from finalizing the upload. - ✓ MCCB staff will work with the Registrar to find the most convenient date for both parties. - ✓ The visit start date will be displayed on eARS' login page lower center section of the page.
-See sample below. - ✓ The admission sample will become available one (1) day before the scheduled audit start date when the audit is conducted on site.
-The admissions sample will become available three (3) days before the scheduled audit start date when the audit is conducted remotely.
+- Once an institution has finalized its data upload and has confirmed its Secondary Demographic Verification (SDV) reports, an email will be sent by the MCCB staff to the college representative requesting a mutually agreed upon audit visit start date, within fourteen (14) working days after confirming the term's enrollment data. - The visit start date will be displayed on eARS login page lower center section of the page.
+See graphic below. - The admission sample will become available one (1) day before the scheduled audit start date whether the audit is conducted on site or remotely.
 The link will be displayed on eARS on the login, also in the center section of the page.
-See sample below. - ✓ The attendance of the large majority of classes will be electronically audited through the Student Schedule data upload.
-This will significantly reduce the manual reviews of class rosters.
-However, the colleges are still expected to turn in attendance in PDF format or by allowing secured access to their attendance software systems to validate the scripts.
+See graphic below. - The attendance of the large majority of classes will be electronically audited through the Student Schedule data upload.
+This may significantly reduce the manual reviews of class rosters.
+All courses should be reported electronically; however, manual attendance rosters will be reviewed manually.
+However, the colleges are still expected to present attendance in PDF format or by allowing secured access to their attendance software systems to validate the scripts.

-WHAT WILL THE AUDIT TEAM REQUIRE ON THE START DATE OF THE AUDIT?
+WHAT WILL THE AUDIT TEAM REQUIRE ON THE START DATE OF THE AUDIT VISIT?